matthew-godin/Licode/README.md

 deno run --allow-net --allow-env --allow-read mod.ts
 ```

-If you go to localhost:3000 on your web browser, you should see a default React application.
+If you go to localhost:3000 on your web browser, you should see a very simple React application.

 ### Useful Things to Know